exis-io/exis-io.github.io/pages/samples/SwiftCardsTutorial.md

 Thankfully the node will provide.
 When an agent disconnects from the fabric, the node they were connected to publishes a special message *in its parent domain.* This message is published to the action `/sessionLeft`.
 In order for the container to receive this message we have to give it the appropriate permission.

 Create a new static permission to match the image shown below.
 Again, remember to substitue your own username for `damouse` in both domains.
+Note the `:s` at the end of the endpoint!
+This gives the agent permission to *subscribe*.

 ![Missing Image!](/img/ios-cards-tutorial/web/2-perms/1.PNG)

-In the container `Agent` object you previously made, add the following line to `onJoin`, where *domain* is the domain of your app.
+In the container `Agent` object you previously made, add the following line to `onJoin`.

 ```
 app.subscribe("sessionLeft", sessionLeft)
 ```

 The `sessionLeft` argument passed as the last argument to the subscribe method is a pointer to a function.
-You'll also need to implement the function:
+You'll also need to implement the function inside the *ContainerAgent* class.

 ```
 func sessionLeft(domain: String) {